EDKarlsson/qt-app-with-testing-template/README.md

 ### TravisCI
 Within the TravisCI file, you can remove all the different versions of Qt you don't want TravisCI to compile for.

-For example to remove 51 (Which i, remove:
+For example to remove 51, remove:
 ```yml
 - QT_BASE=51
 ...